 A school is a group of people who come together with a common purpose; education is the experience that your child has with these people.
-We work diligently to provide a positive and formative experience that will serve her now and for the rest of her life.
+We work diligently to provide a positive and formative experience that will serve a child now and for the rest of their life.

 But what exactly is Montessori education?